 Historically, students have been granted their primary choice for a thesis advisor.
 In rare cases where a match with the top choice is not possible, the student will be matched with one of their alternative choices.
 In rare circumstances where a student cannot be placed with an advisor by the beginning of the spring semester, the student will be notified of the delay and efforts to assign an advisor will be handled on a case-by-case basis.
-The Program Director may require additional rotations during the second semester in residence to support a good match.
+The Program Director may require additional rotations during the second semester in residence to support a good match, which will require enrolling in a second semester of SSPB 575.